Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

-As seen from Figs.\,5 and 6, in the field range $0.6\lesssim H/H_{ci} \leqslant 1$ (marked by a dashed rectangle in Figs.\,6a and 6b) a slight irregularity in $B(H)$ inside the sample develops into a strong anomaly outside.
-Induction $B$ measured with 250-nm N$_2$ layer ($z$ = 80 nm) monotonically decreases with increasing $H$ in a similar way as it takes place inside the sample.
+As seen from Figs.\,6 and 7, in the field range $0.6\lesssim H/H_{ci} \leqslant 1$ (marked by a dashed rectangle in Figs.\,7a and 7b) a slight irregularity in $B(H_0)$ inside the sample develops into a strong anomaly outside.
+The induction $B$ measured with a 250-nm N$_2$ layer ($z$ = 80 nm) monotonically decreases with increasing $H_0$ in a similar way as it takes place inside the sample.
 This signals that the flux pattern at this distance is about the same as that near the surface inside.
-However, $B(H)$ measured with a twice as thick N$_2$ layer ($z$ = 330 nm) is non-monotonic: in a major part of the field range the slope of $B(H)$ is positive, then it changes sign and above 70 Oe $B(H)$ is the same as that for $z=$ 80 nm.
-One could expect that at the middle between these distances $B(H)$ is close to the mean of these two dependences, i.e. $B(H)$ is field independent until it meets the first two curves (for $z=$ 80 and 330 nm).
-We see that $B(H)$ at $z=$ 200 nm is indeed constant at $H\lesssim$ 60 Oe but then it \textit{rises up} becoming greater than that at both smaller (80 nm) and bigger (330 nm) distances.
-At even larger distance ($z=$ 830 nm) $B(H)$ is monotonic again, but now its slope is positive, however $B(H)$ is still far from that for the applied field, where $B=H$ as shown by the dash-dotted line in Figs.\,5 and 6.
+However, $B(H_0)$ measured with a twice as thick N$_2$ layer ($z$ = 330 nm) is non-monotonic: in a major part of the field range the slope of $B(H_0)$ is positive, then it changes sign and above 70 Oe $B(H_0)$ is the same as that for $z=$ 80 nm.
+One could expect that at the middle between these distances $B(H_0)$ is close to the mean of these two dependencies, \textit{i.e.,} $B(H_0)$ is about field independent until it meets the first two curves (for $z=$ 80 and 330 nm).
+We see that $B(H_0)$ at $z=$ 200 nm is indeed close to constant at $H_0\lesssim$ 60 Oe but then it \textit{rises up} becoming greater than that at both smaller (80 nm) and larger (330 nm) distances.
+At even larger distance ($z=$ 830 nm) $B(H_0)$ is monotonic again, but now its slope is positive, however $B(H_0)$ is still far from that for the applied field, where $B=H_0$ as shown by the dash-dotted line in Figs.\,6 and 7.

-In all theoretical scenarios for the transverse field (see Figs.\,1A to 1C) induction $B(z)$ above the N-domains decreases with increasing $z$ starting from $z=0$.
-However, according to experimental data obtained at the high field ($\gtrsim 0.6H_{ci}$), $B(z)$ first increases before it gradually decreases to the value of the applied field $H$ far away from the sample (i.e. at $z$ on the order of microns).
-Therefore, a function $B(z)$ outside the sample passes through maximum, indicating that probably the field lines exit the N-domains \textit{converging}, as it can be expected if the cross sectional domain shape is similar to that shown in Fig.\,1D.
+In all theoretical scenarios for the transverse applied field (see Figs.\,1A to 1C) the induction $B(z)$ above the N-domains decreases with increasing $z$ starting from $z=0$.
+However, according to experimental data obtained at the high field ($\gtrsim 0.6H_{ci}$), $B(z)$ first increases before it gradually decreases to the value of the applied field $H_0$ \textit{far away} from the sample (\textit{i.e.,} at $z$ on the order of a few microns).
+Therefore, the function $B(z)$ outside the sample passes through a maximum implying that the field lines exit the N-domains \textit{converging}, as it can be expected if the cross sectional domain shape is similar to that shown in Fig.\,1D.

+Here it is important to stress that the width of muon stopping distribution (see Fig.\,14 in Appendix) is an order of magnitude less than the the scale of the average distances from the sample surface in the "outside" measurements (positive $z$).
+Therefore the observed variation of the field in the out-of-plane direction cannot be an artifact associated with the finite width of the stopping distribution.